A Reciprocal Transformation for the Constant Astigmatism Equation: Examples

-\begin{example} \rm Continuing the previous example, where we put $l = `e^{2b}$ for simplicity, we provide a picture of the surface of constant astigmatism generated from the von Lilienthal seed.
-The von Lilienthal surfaces are obtained by revolving the involutes of tractrix around the asymptote of the latter, see~\cite{B-M I} for pictures.
+\begin{example} Continuing Example~\ref{ex:vL}, we provide a~picture of the surface of constant astigmatism generated from the von Lilienthal seed by transformation ${\mathcal X}$.
+The von Lilienthal surfaces are obtained by revolving the involutes of tractrix around the asymptote of the latter, see~\cite{B-M-I} for pictures.
 We can write

 and